expitau/Forgscript/forgscript/language/README.md

 This extension contributes the following settings:

+* `forgscript.underlineNextStep`: Specifies whether to underline the next step(s) of the program (where the forg will jump next)
-* `forgscript.highlightNextCommand`: Specifies whether to highlight the next step of the program
+* `forgscript.highlightNextAction`: Specifies whether to highlight the next action the program will take (the next command that is not a '.' or ignored)

 ## Release Notes

+### 0.1.1

+Support for highlighting next action

 ### 0.1.0